Enakshi-Saha/SIGMAnet/README.md

 Saha, E. (2026).
-Individual-Specific Gaussian Graphical Models for Heterogeneous Populations with Application to Epigenetic Gene Regulation in Lung Adenocarcinoma. *arxiv*.
+Individual-Specific Gaussian Graphical Models for Heterogeneous Populations with Application to Epigenetic Gene Regulation in Lung Adenocarcinoma. *bioRxiv, pp.2026-05*.

 <!--
 Future methods planned for SIGMAnet: